 "You're the one who didn't stick to the plan!"
-Mel shot back, "We were supposed to get in, look around, and get out, not stick around and try to play heroes!"
+Mel snapped, "We were supposed to get in, look around, and get out, not stick around and try to play heroes!"

 "I could have saved that city.
 I just needed more time!"

 "In case you hadn't noticed, time was not something we had a lot of.
 I told you going there was a bad idea!"

 "And when, pray tell, did you become an expert in military strategy?"

 They both turned and stared at Faramir.
 He was almost slumped in his saddle with dark rings around his eyes, but he had a determined set to his jaw.